rezaamini-ir/easypanel/docs/configuration.md

 ### Unauthorized Redirect Path

-If an unauthorized user tries to access the EasyPanel routes, it will be redirected to a path, and this path can be changed in config file with `redirect_unauthorized` key.
+If an unauthorized user tries to access the EasyPanel routes, it will be redirected to a path, and this path can be changed in the config file with `redirect_unauthorized` key.

 ```php
 return [